Shopify/quilt/packages/react-async/README.md

 By default, components are loaded as early as possible.
 This means that, if the library can load your component synchronously, it will try to do so.
 If that is not possible, it will instead load it in `componentDidMount`.
 In some cases, a component may not be important enough to warrant being loaded early.
 This library exposes a few ways of "deferring" the loading of the component to an appropriate time.

 If a component should always be deferred in some way, you can pass a custom `defer` option to `createAsyncComponent`.
-This property should be a member of the `DeferTiming` enum, which currently allows you to force deferring the component to either mount (`DeferTiming.Mount`) or until the browser is idle (`DeferTiming.Idle`; requires a polyfill for `window.requestIdleCallback`).
+This property should be a member of the `DeferTiming` enum, which currently allows you to force deferring the component until:

+- Component mount (`DeferTiming.Mount`; this is the default)
+- Browser idle (`DeferTiming.Idle`; if `window.requestIdleCallback` is not available, it will load on mount), or
+- Component is in the viewport (`DeferTiming.InViewport`; if `IntersectionObserver` is not available, it will load on mount)

 ```tsx
 import {createAsyncComponent, DeferTiming} from '@shopify/react-async';